zaiste/zaiste.net/content/posts/2020-08-10_my-favorite-privacy-tools-2020.md

 ![Nibspace](/images/posts/nibspace.jpg)

 [Nibspace](https://nibspace.com/) is an alternative to Google Analytics.
-It provides basic information about the visotors of my websites.
-It doesn't use cookies and it has a small fooprint (~ 1kb) while being affordable ($1/mo per domain).
+It provides basic information about the visitors of my websites.
+It doesn't use cookies and it has a small footprint (~ 1kb) while being affordable ($1/mo per domain).
 It's not open-source.
 There are few other, notable competitors such as [Fathom](https://usefathom.com/), [Simple Analytics](https://simpleanalytics.com/) and [Plausible](https://plausible.io/).

 ## Bitwarden